ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/week1_part1_foundations.md

 Training LLMs is a complex process that involves instructing the model to comprehend and produce human-like text.
 Here's a simplified breakdown of how LLM training works:

 1. **Providing Input Text:**
-    - LLMs are initially exposed to extensive text data, encompassing various sources such as books, articles, and websites.
+    - LLMs are initially exposed to extensive and clean text data, encompassing various sources such as books, articles, and websites.
     - The model's task during training is to predict the next word or token in a sequence based on the context provided.
 It learns patterns and relationships within the text data.
 2. **Optimizing Model Weights:**
     - The model comprises different weights associated with its parameters, reflecting the significance of various features.